m68476521/m68476521/README.md

 ### Hi there 👋

-🌱 My name is Miguel, I am a **Software Engineer**(especializing on **Android Development**) pursuing my Bachelors on **Computer Science & Engineering.**
+🌱 My name is Miguel, I am a **Software Engineer**(specializing on **Android Development**) pursuing my Bachelors on **Computer Science & Engineering.**

-🔭 I am really passionate and enusiatic about technologies.
+🔭 I am really passionate and enthusiastic about technology.
 I have been coding small, medium and big projects.
-I am always on the mood of learning something.
-That brings me happyness.
+I am always in the mood of learning something.
+That brings me happiness.

 :guitar: Outside of the world of technologies.
-I like to play guitar, videos games, basketball and soccer.
+I like to play guitar, video games, basketball and soccer.

-⚡ I like reading books, especially about mistery one of my favorites ones is the novel *The long walk* by Stephen King.
+⚡ I like reading books, especially about mystery.
+One of my favorites is the novel *The Long Walk* by Stephen King.

-:beach_umbrella: I love traveling and go to somewhere new.
-My last trip was to Denmark to the KotlinConf 2019.
+:beach_umbrella: I love traveling and going somewhere new.
+My last trip was to Denmark for the KotlinConf 2019.

 :pencil2: I enjoy to be part of the Hacktoberfest